kanugurajesh/Invoice/backend/README.md

 # Backend Documentation - Invoice Management System

 ## Overview
 This is the backend service for the Automated Data Extraction and Invoice Management System.
-It provides APIs for processing various file formats (Excel, PDF, Images) and manages data for invoices, products, and customers using AI-powered extraction.
+The service processes various file formats (Excel, PDF, Images) and extracts invoice, product, and customer data using Google Gemini AI.

 ## Tech Stack
 - Node.js